tomjoht/tomjoht.github.io/_posts/2023/04/2023-04-17-tutors-phind-dark-manuals-interfaces-automation.md

 I’ve never thought of user manuals in this light, but the genre looks fun.
 This effort truly combines creative writing with technical writing.
 The word count is a mere 250 words, so just enough to provide a taste of the manual.
 If you’re looking to have fun during a coffee break, consider writing a dark user manual.
 We’ve probably all got a dark user manual inside of us. [**Learn more >**](https://apex-magazine.com/blog/strange-machines-an-anthology-of-dark-user-manualsstrange-machines/)

-## Could AI chat interfaces become the primary user interface to read documentation? by Tom Johnson
+## Could AI chat interfaces become the primary user interface to read documentation?

 AI topics have saturated online posts _ad nauseam_, and I wouldn’t add yet another post to the endless list of speculative theorizing unless I truly believed I had a genuine light bulb moment.
 Here’s my argument: